-History is important, especially how many times the patient urinates every day. > 8 can be abnormal, due to urge incontinence, UTI, POP, urethral pathology.
+History is important, especially how many times the patient urinates every day. > 8 is usually abnormal.

-Targeted questions and questionnaires can be used to distinguish the type of urinary incontinence.
+Targeted questions and questionnaires can be used to evaluate and distinguish the type of urinary incontinence.

 The patient should be examined for urinary retention, which is a sign of incomplete emptying.
 After urination, the residual urine volume should be assessed by ultrasound or catheterisation.

 Physical examination includes checking for urine loss with Valsalva or coughing, as well as a neurological examination.
 It’s important to check the bulbocavernosus and anocutaneous reflexes, which evaluate the function of S2 – S4.